sagemath/trac_to_gh/Issue 5254.md

 # Issue 5254: Mac app bundle: check for relocation at startup since the bundle version does not trigger the move check

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5254

 Original creator: mabshoff